 2. Reduce Low-Value Work

 Removing low-value grunt work such as manual data handling, filing, and organizing is a no-brainer when it comes to shortening your sales cycle.
-Because really, the rise of sales technology has made this issue defunct, if you know how to automate repetitive tasks, that is.
+The rise of sales technology has really made this issue defunct.
+If you know how to automate repetitive tasks, that is.

 At the lowest level, a CRM should help sales reps reduce their time with these tasks.
-At the highest level, there are tons of options for artificial intelligence-run applications that this a step further.
+At the highest level, there are many options for artificial intelligence-run applications that this a step further.

 3. Use Trial Closes